geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

        }
     }

-Like system tests mock tests utilize a one-time setup with the same setUpTestData and onSetUp callbacks.
+Like system tests, mock tests do a one-time setup with the same setUpTestData and onSetUp callbacks.

 The benefit of mock tests over system tests is the setup cost.
-Mock tests essentially have no setup cost which means they can execute very quickly helping to keep overall bulid times down.
+Mock tests essentially have no setup cost which means they can execute very quickly, which helps to keep overall build times down.

 EasyMock Class Extension
 ^^^^^^^^^^^^^^^^^^^^^^^^